maliubiao/treehouse/tools/code_completion/README.en.md

 ### Graphical Settings UI (Recommended)

 1. Open the Command Palette (`Cmd/Ctrl+Shift+P`).
-2. Run the command `AI: Open Settings`.
+2. Run the command `Treehouse: Open Settings`.
 3. In the webview, you can:
     -   **Add, Edit, and Delete** multiple AI service configurations.
     -   **Set an Active Service** for code generation.